-There also are seasonal effects on feed consumption.
-For example, a hen may consume up to 340 kilocalories of metabolizable energy per day during winter to keep warm.
-But in summer she may consume only 260 kilocalories of metabolizable energy per day.
-Therefore, during summer, when temperatures are high, a higher dietary protein level should be fed.
+There are also seasonal effects on feed consumption.
+For example, a hen may consume up to 340 calories of metabolizable energy per day during winter to keep warm.
+But in summer, she may consume only 260 calories of metabolizable energy per day.
+Therefore, a higher dietary protein level should be fed during summer when temperatures are high.
 During winter, when temperatures are low, a lower protein diet can be fed without affecting egg production.
-Table 3 shows the relationship between feed consumption and dietary protein requirements that may be due to seasonality.
+Table 3 shows the relationship between feed consumption and dietary protein requirements that will be influenced by seasonality.

 Table 3.
-Protein Requirements for Light Breed Leghorn-type Laying Hens According to Daily Feed Consumption
+Protein Requirements for Leghorn-Type Laying Hens (Light Breeds) According to Daily Feed Consumption

-Small farm flocks can use the complete feed-controlled grain system for layers, which uses a complete feed containing 20 to 22 percent protein, and a controlled feeding of scratch grains until the desired protein intake is achieved.
+Small farm flocks can use the complete feed-controlled grain system for layers, which uses a complete feed containing 20 to 22 percent protein and controlled feeding of scratch grains until the desired protein intake is achieved.
 Most scratch-grain mixtures average 10 percent protein.
 Thus, feeding 5 parts of a complete feed containing 20 percent protein (5×20 = 100) and 1 part grain containing 10 percent protein (1×10 = 10) equals

 Grains are high in energy and low in protein, minerals, and vitamins; therefore, excessive grain feeding in proportion to complete feed can result in severe nutritional deficiencies.
 This concept is particularly important because the overuse of grain feeding may affect egg production.

-Laying diets may contain part or all of the calcium required by the hen.
+Laying diets may contain part or all the calcium required by the hen.
 When buying a layer feed, ask your feed dealer or read the feed tag to ensure that the diet contains at least 2.5 to 3.5 percent calcium.
 Since egg-laying hens require large amounts of calcium for eggshell development, you also can supply an extra source of calcium regardless of the amount in the feed.
-Oystershell, calcite, or limestone can be offered free-choice.
+Oyster shell, calcite, or limestone can be offered free choice.

 CAUTION: Laying mash should not be fed to chicks or growing poultry because the high calcium level may cause growth problems, kidney damage, or death.